 At least 80% of employees in a company should be Dominican citizens.
 There are no restrictions at managerial levels.

-Payment of wages should be made no later than 30 days from beginning of period.
-Wages cannot be lower than national minimum wage established by National Commission on Wages, actually provides a minimum wage to employees of non for profit associations of RD$5,000.00 (US$151.50)
+Payment of wages should be made no later than 30 days from the beginning of the period.
+Wages cannot be lower than the national minimum wage established by the National Commission on Wages, actually provides a minimum wage to employees of non for profit associations of RD$5,000.00 (US$151.50)

 Employees overtime should be paid from 35%-100% of salary per hour depending on the number of hours worked or if night shift or holidays are involved.
 As regards to the wage to higher level positions such as supervisors or senior officials, there is no legal provision on the wage to be paid; however this should be agreed upon between the parties and will depend on the years of training, capabilities, among others with suggested increases of 10% per year of experience.

-The employee has the right to 14 working days of paid vacations each year starting at first anniversary of work.
+The employee has the right to 14 working days of paid vacations each year starting on the first anniversary of work.
 After 5 years of service, vacation period is increased to 18 working days.

 Marginal Benefits to Employers

-Participation in company profits: Not applicable to non for profit associations.
+Participation in company profits: Not applicable to not-for-profit associations.